 Global issues affect local production.
 Cocoa and cane sugar, two of the essential ingredients for making chocolate, cannot be grown in the fields outside the Zotter Chocolate Manufactory.
 But as far as Zotter is concerned, the same standards apply.
 He still wants close cooperation and local quality.
 That’s why Zotter sources fairly traded ingredients from certified organic production.
 Since 2001 Zotter has paid regular visits to the cocoa growing regions.
 For him, quality is paramount from bean to bar.
-He only buys high-quality cocoa from selected growing cooperatives in Bolivia, Brazil, Ecuador, Peru, Panama, Nicaragua, Dominican Republic, Congo, India and Papua New-Guinea.
-Since 2004 Zotter has been a permanent licensing partner of FAIRTRADE Austria (Language: German).
+He only buys high-quality cocoa from selected growing cooperatives in Bolivia, Brazil, Ecuador, Peru, Panama, Nicaragua, Guatemala, Belize, Dominican Republic, Congo, Togo and Madagascar.

 We are 100% organic and fair trade as well as bean to bar and from this season, we will start to apply our new FAIR hand sign.
 We become a member of the World Fair Trade Organisation (WFTO).
 The WFTO will audit our entire business according to its fair-trade guidelines.
 100% fair trade, without mass balance supply chain application, which we think is less than ideal.

 Josef Zotter: "In my opinion, the FAIRTRADE certification is generally a good idea and certainly better than no oversight at all, but I want my customers to be able to buy chocolate and know that it contains exactly what it says on the wrapper."